DCunnama/ClearSkyChart/README.md

 Fetching weather data through this proxy avoids CORS problems and can reduce the chance of hitting IP based rate limits.

+## WordPress Plugin

+This repository can be installed as a WordPress plugin.
+Upload the entire directory to your site's `wp-content/plugins` folder and activate **Clear Sky Chart** from the admin Plugins page.
+Use the `[clearskychart]` shortcode in a post or page to embed the widget.
 ## Troubleshooting

 If the widget displays **"Failed to load data"**, ensure that your network